369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/neural_networks/perceptron/README.md

 [This video](https://www.youtube.com/watch?v=7BtLqqJVP9w&ab_channel=ComputerweltPodcast) shows him using it to predict the gender of a person by looking at a photograph.

-The Perceptron could also solve the same logic gates as McCulloch & Pitts model but this hype wasnt to last
+The Perceptron could also solve the same logic gates as McCulloch & Pitts model but this hype wasnt to last long.
+There was one logic gate that it couldn't solve, the XOR gate.
+A book published by Marvin Minsky and Seymour Papert in 1969 called _"perceptrons"_ showed solving an XOR gate with a single layer Perceptron to be impossible.

+This ultimatly contributed towards what is known as the AI winter, where funding dried up and slowed research when the promises of AI was not realised.

+It's important to note that despite the claims of a multi-layer Perceptron still not being able to solve the XOR problem (agin from Minsky and Paperts book) where not true.
+We explore this idea and prove it using a neural netwrok here: [Solving XOR with a Neural Network](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/tree/main/Machine-Learning-Algorithms/neural_networks/solving_xor_nn)

 ## Overview